Robotics-Club-IIT-BHU/Vision-2.0-2020-Arena/README.md

       This will be used to give the motor velocity to each wheel individually of the car.
    * `env.reset()`
       This will reset the whole arena.
 This function cannot be used for your final submission.

+ 3. You can refer the file **helper.py** to see the documentation of the different functions and **aruco_test.py** to see the detection of aruco marker.

 ## A sample arena from the Camera Feed
 <p align="center">